invoiceninja/invoiceninja.github.io/source/en/faq.md

 - Designs can be further tailored to individual clients or groups of clients by using the Client Settings and Groups features
   - See: [Custom Settings Per Client](/en/clients)
   - See: [Group Settings](/en/clients/#group-settings-for-client-management)

+### What is the purpose of the User dropdown in invoices/quotes/expenses?

+- The _User_ dropdown can be used in multiple ways.
+It can be used in the reports for tracking (ex. how many expenses assigned to each user), but it can also be used to give a user permission to view/edit an individual record.